nickyiliwang0000/h/css/css-colour.md

 ## Alpha channel
-The alpha channel is an optional fourth value you can provide to HSL and RGB color declarations to acheive a transparent look.
+The alpha channel is an optional fourth value you can provide to HSL and RGB color declarations to achieve a transparent look.
 When you use the alpha channel, you need to tell the browser you're doing so by using the letter `a` after the `rgb` declaration.
 Alpha channel values can be percentages or decimals between 0 (totally see-through) and 1 (totally opaque).

 `rgba(0,255,100,.5)`